dfelinto/blender-manual/manual/modeling/geometry_nodes/attributes_reference.rst

 Custom Attributes
 =================

-Vertex groups, UV maps and vertex colors are available as attributes in geometry nodes.
+Vertex groups, UV maps and Color Attributes are available as attributes in geometry nodes.
 They are referred to by their name.
 Naming collisions (e.g. a vertex group and a UV map with the same name) should be avoided.
 If there is a naming collision, only one of the attributes is accessible in geometry nodes.